The Vodka Project, 2007-14

 So, by way of an introduction…

-Let’s begin at the beginning.
+So let’s begin at the beginning.
 One night in a bar in central Warsaw, I talked to an old guy who told me that I was wasting my time visiting Warsaw.
 It’s finished, he said, it’s gone to hell.
 He owned property in Acton in London, which he rented out for a paltry sum.
 He said London was gone to hell too, full of foreigners.
 Always been the way, I said.
 We drank vodka together.
 He told me he was divorced and had heart problems.
-He asked me where else I had been in Poland.
+He asked me where else I had been to in Poland.
 Had I been to Kraków and Zakopane?
 No, I haven’t, I said (which was true at this point).
 Don’t bother, he said, don’t bother going anywhere in Poland, it’s finished, the Communists sucked the life out of us.
-He told me to go to Prague.
+He told me to go to Prague instead.
 There, he said, there you can believe in fairytales, it is still a magical city.
 Some people say Budapest, he said, but then insisted Prague was the place – of any place – to visit in Eastern Europe.
-But you’re here in Warsaw, things could be worse, he said, you could be back in London!
+But you’re here in Warsaw, things could be worse, he said, you could be back in England!
 If you need a place in Acton let me know, though it’s a Godforsaken place.
-As I had not visited Kraków or Zakopane, he asked me where the hell had I actually been to in Poland?
+Finally, as I had not visited Kraków or Zakopane, he asked me where the hell had I actually been to in Poland?

-Oh, yes, I replied, for example, Sejny, Białystok, Supraśl, Resko…
+Several places, I replied, for example, Sejny, Białystok, Supraśl, Resko…

 He looked at me like I was mad.
 Why? he said, with a tone of voice that suggested the question really was: What is wrong with you?
 I said the first thing that came into my head.
 I’m visiting vodka factories.
 He nodded thoughtfully.
 Ah, I understand, he said, This is important…

 The blog is currently being repurposed and updated as a standalone publication, capturing modern Poland in a bottle, if not in amber...
-There will be a holding page here: